apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

   and if one of the parent nodes had more than 100 child nodes, then indexes (all types) [did not see those changes in some cases][OAK-5557].

+New indexes are built automatically once the index definition is stored.
-To reindex, set the `reindex` property to `true` in the respective index definition:
+To reindex an _existing_ index (when needed), set the `reindex` property to `true` in the respective index definition:

     /oak:index/userIndex
       - reindex = true

 Once changes are saved, the index is reindexed.
 For asynchronous indexes, reindex starts with the next async indexing cycle.
 For synchronous indexes, the reindexing is done as part of save (or commit) itself.
 For a (synchronous) property index,